yanna-dee/Global-E-commerce-Category-Performance-Dashboard/README.md

 ## Overview
 This project showcases an interactive Tableau dashboard analyzing global e-commerce performance for the year 2025.
 It highlights key business metrics such as revenue, total orders, and average order value (AOV), along with category-level and geographic insights.

-The goal is to uncover trends and patterns that can support executive-level decision-making in e-commerce.
+The goal is to provide a broad-level view of global trends and patterns that can support decision-making in e-commerce.

 ## Key Features
 - KPI cards for Revenue, Orders, and AOV with month-over-month growth